 The relatively quick expansion can be attributed to the many benefits of embracing mobile IoT.
 For NB-IoT especially, it comes with the advantage of not needing to build a new network to support it – it can be deployed on existing 3G and LTE networks.

-Besides being easy to deploy on existing cellular infrastructure, it also has the advantage of added security due to being operated on a licensed band as well as being able to use the encryption of 4G networks.
+NB-IoT also has the advantage of added security due to being operated on a licensed band as well as being able to use the encryption of 4G networks.

 Unlike unlicensed bands such as WiFi, NB-IoT offers a wider range in buildings and even underground.
 The way NB-IoT is set up, it can bypass the range and physical limitations of WiFi while also offering more security and reliability.